johnmcfarlane/papers/c++/contractual-disappointment.md

 These two functions return incorrect results.
 And by returning anything at all, the error is allowed to propagate further into the program.
-By the time the value is observed to be incorrect, control may have passed to a distant part of the program where the cause of — and fix for — the problem are lost from view.
+By the time the caller is aware there is a bug, it may be much harder to find.

 There are two main solutions to this kind of anti-pattern.